seedsop/strengths-assessment/README.md

 ## **How to Upload and Deploy**

 ### **Step 1: Create the Files**
-1. Create a folder named `bilingual-strengths-assessment`
+1. Create a folder named `strengths-assessment`
 2. Create the 4 files listed above with the exact content provided
 3. Save them in the folder

 ### **Step 2: Upload to GitHub**
 1. Go to [github.com](https://github.com) and create an account if you don't have one
 2. Click the "+" icon and select "New repository"
-3. Name it `bilingual-strengths-assessment`
+3. Name it `strengths-assessment`
 4. Set it to "Public" (required for free GitHub Pages)
 5. Click "Create repository"
 6. Click "uploading an existing file"
-7. Drag your `bilingual-strengths-assessment` folder onto the upload area
+7. Drag your `strengths-assessment` folder onto the upload area
 8. Click "Commit changes"

 ### **Step 3: Enable GitHub Pages**